simplj/sdf/README.md

 ```

 ### Dependencies with TypeVariables
-SDF supports using TypeVariables in dependencies as well but in a restrictive manner i.e. TypeVariables can only be used either with [`@Bind`](#bind-with-variable-id) or with [`@RuntimeProvided`](#dynamicruntime-dependencies). (_The reason for this very obvious i.e. to void ambiguity for naked TypeVariables.
+SDF supports using TypeVariables in dependencies as well but in a restrictive manner i.e. TypeVariables can only be used either with [`@Bind`](#bind-with-variable-id) or with [`@Realtime`](#dynamicruntime-dependencies). (_The reason for this very obvious i.e. to void ambiguity for naked TypeVariables.
 What I mean is this - if a class is dependent on a type `T` and if there are N number of dependencies available in SDF, then all N instances can be provided to the `T` - resulting in ambiguity error._)
 Lets look at the following example
 ```java
 public static class Student {}